marcbarc19/DataScienceExam/README.md

 # Predictive Power of Government and Social Readiness on Climate Change Indicators: A Multi-Model Assessment
+All edits of code, took place before hand-in of exam the 31st of May 2024.

 ## Data Science Exam - Cognitive Science Ms. spring 2024
 This repository contains all code and data related to the exam paper: 'Predictive Power of Government and Social Readiness on Climate Change Indicators: A Multi-Model Assessment'